 It’s not just weight or height that you need to watch during toddlerhood, but also body mass index (BMI).
 It’s a measure of body fat based on height and weight.
 People of all ages can calculate their BMI, but it can be an especially accurate measurement for toddlers, who don’t have a lot of muscle mass that affects their weight, says Kristi King, RD, senior clinical dietitian at Texas Children’s Hospital.

 Starting at the 2-year checkup, your pediatrician should go over your child’s weight, height, and BMI.
-She’ll probably show you a growth chart with how your child’s numbers compare to other kids of his age and gender, called his BMI percentile.
-For example, a child in the 60th percentile has a BMI that’s higher than 60% of other kids his age.
+They’ll probably show you a growth chart with how your child’s numbers compare to other kids of their age and gender, called their BMI percentile.
+For example, a child in the 60th percentile has a BMI that’s higher than 60% of other kids their age.

 These percentiles help you know if your baby is at a healthy weight.
 For toddlers: